kimkesdev/kimkesdev/README.md

 ### 🌱 Home Jungle | E-commerce Website
 🗂️[GitHub Repo](https://github.com/kimkesdev/home_jungle) <br>
 ☮️[Live website](https://home-jungle.herokuapp.com/) <br>
-At my former house I had a vegatable garden, I find it a beautiful process of seeing the plants grow.  <br>
+At my former house I had a vegatable garden.
+I find it a beautiful process of seeing the plants grow.  <br>
 At my new house I decided to not have one again.
 Now I have lots of pots with herbs, fruits and flowers in the garden.  <br>
 Inside the house I have a lot different types of plants.
 I think I have about 20 aloë vera plants, my daughters like to make lotion of it. <br>
 When I had to create an e-commerce website for my study I decided to do a plant shop.